Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes: Derivation of the leading-order error terms in a generic two-process ODE

-as shown in \eref{eq:SS_B_integrals_expland}.
-It is worth noting that compared to the expansion of \eref{eq:PS-B-integral}, the expansion of \eref{eq:SS-B-integral} has an extra term $(\Delta t)^2 \big(\frac{d B}{dq}A\big)\big|_{q=q(t_n)}$ that results from the sequential splitting method using $q_A[\Delta t;q(t_n)]$ (the value of $q$ already updated by process $A$) as the input when integrating the $dq_B/dt$ equation.
+as shown in Eq.~\ref{eq:SS_B_integrals_expland}.
+It is worth noting that compared to the expansion of Eq.~\ref{eq:PS-B-integral}, the expansion of Eq.~\ref{eq:SS-B-integral} has an extra term $(\Delta t)^2 \big(\frac{d B}{dq}A\big)\big|_{q=q(t_n)}$ that results from the sequential splitting method using $q_A[\Delta t;q(t_n)]$ (the value of $q$ already updated by process $A$) as the input when integrating the $dq_B/dt$ equation.
 This leads to the sign difference between $lte_B^\text{SS}$ and $lte_B^\text{PS}$ that can be traced to the fact that the input used when integrating process $B$, i.e., $q_A[\Delta t;q(t_n)]$, results in a leading-order error in the solution that overcompensates the leading-order term caused by integrating the equation of $dq_B/dt$ without an $A$ term on the right-hand side.